Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 Open bugs:
+Todo list before the release:
+1) bug when saving a group which also contains a group
+2) I have a more serious issue reported by the german translator about the budget limitation.
+I think I found the correct way to solve it (on paper) but still need to to it.
+I plan to work on it Monday as I'm in vaccation and tomorow I got some visit.
+3) finish testing under Mono
+4) I need to finish the work on the data you've started (as I explained to you before)
+5) I will probably try to update the english doc to reflect the new features.
+6) I plan to shoot a video that I will post on youtube on the new features for the release.

 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.9] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)